nodejs/node/BUILDING.md

 $ ./configure
 $ make -j4
 ```

-If you run into a `No module named 'distutils.spawn'` error when executing
-`./configure`, please try `python3 -m pip install --upgrade setuptools` or
-`sudo apt install python3-distutils -y`.
-For more information, see <https://github.com/nodejs/node/issues/30189>.

 The `-j4` option will cause `make` to run 4 simultaneous compilation jobs which
 may reduce build time.
 For more information, see the